Merata Mita: Political activism through Maori filmmaking

-Documentaries on Mita's work
+Biographic work

 In 1998, Mita was the subject of a documentary in the television series, Rangatira: Merata Mita - Making Waves, directed by Hinewehi Mohi.

 In October 2014, NZ on Air announced funding for a biographical film, Te Taki A Merata Mita – How Mum Decolonised The Screen, to be directed by her son Heperi Mita, for cinematic release and screening on Māori Television.
 On 28 November 2018, the documentary was accepted into the Sundance Film Festival in their 2019 programme.